summer-marie/ecommerce-production/README.md

 ---

 **Summary:**
-Capstone Pizza is a full-featured pizza ordering platform with robust admin tools, a customizable menu, and a focus on quality, community, and user experience.
+Pizza E-commerce App is a full-featured pizza ordering platform with robust admin tools, a customizable menu, and a focus on quality, community, and user experience.
 This README provides a comprehensive overview for presenting or reviewing the project’s features and technical stack.